 Point is focused on helping students achieve academic success.
-The University provides a variety of services to assist students in the Education Resource Center (ER):
+The University provides a variety of services to assist students in the Education Resource Center (ER), located in the Learning Commons on the first floor of the Academic Center:

-- Helping new students adjust to the academic and social demands of University life; - Offering ACC 098, Strategies for Academic Success, and ACC 099, Academic Accountability, as co-curricular courses; - Cooperating in placement tests, academic advisement, and course selection of at-risk students; - Coordinating tutoring services for various academic disciplines; - Providing support to students at any stage of the writing process; - Assisting with reasonable accommodations for special-needs students, working with faculty and other staff to meet those needs as appropriate; and

-• Offering instruction and materials to individuals and groups in topics such as effective time management and study skills.
+- Helping new students adjust to the academic and social demands of University life; - Offering ACC 099, Academic Accountability, as co-curricular course; - Cooperating in academic advisement and course selection of at-risk students; - Coordinating tutoring services for the Writing and Math Labs and directing students to tutoring in various disciplines; - Providing Writing Lab support to students at any stage of the writing process; - Assisting with reasonable accommodations for students eligible for disability services and working with faculty and staff to meet those needs as appropriate; and - Offering instruction and materials for such topics as effective time management, study and testing skills.